 Best Practice Forums are a series of workshops from SBN that use member case studies to create meaningful opportunities to learn, connect, and build a better business.
 The next program in the series will discuss the challenges of scaling your business.

 Growth in business is a good thing, right?
-Though all businesses change, evolve, and grow, growth and change can be uncomfortable for any business owner: from creating new systems, to building and managing a diverse team, to transitioning to new and unfamiliar roles in your business.
-In this program, Kate Strathmann of Elysian Fields will moderate a discussion with several SBN members about the good, the bad, and the ugly in the evolution of their businesses and how the growth they have experienced has shaped who they are as business owners today.
+Though all businesses change, evolve, and grow, the experiences can be uncomfortable for any business owner: from creating new systems, to building and managing a diverse team, to transitioning to new and unfamiliar roles.
+In this program, Kate Strathmann of Elysian Fields will moderate a discussion with several SBN members who are at different stages on the growth continuum.
+She will ask about the good, the bad, and the ugly in the evolution of their businesses and how the growth they have experienced has shaped who they are as business owners today.

-Participants will tell stories about how they identified and made changes to their business practices and how they handled those changes, including the uncomfortable parts.
-Tricky challenges like succession planning, managing big and incremental change simultaneously, and what to do with newly discovered free time (!) will be addressed.
+Members will tell stories about how they identified and made changes to their business practices and how they managed those changes, including the uncomfortable parts.
+Tricky challenges like succession planning, handling big and incremental change simultaneously, and what to do with newly discovered free time (!) will be addressed.

 Join us to hear about the journeys your fellow members have taken after asking themselves, "Where is my business now, and where do I want it to be?"
 You will come away from the program better equipped to handle the often unexpected hurdles that come along with growth and success.